TM-SAFFRON/Product-Services/README.md

 # Product-Services
-A backend achitecture for a client-facing e-commerce website using NGINX, AWS EC2s, PostgreSQL, Express, and Node.js
+A backend achitecture for a client-facing e-commerce website using NGINX, AWS EC2s, PostgreSQL, Express, and Node.js.
+Stress testing frameworks include Artillery for local and Loader.io for cloud deployment.

 ## How to use
 1. use `npm install` for dependencies and `npm start` to start server